Bank stocks plunge resumes as SVB market turmoil continues

 MARKETS GYRATE

-Meanwhile, a furious race to re-price interest rate expectations also sent waves through markets as investors bet the Federal Reserve will be reluctant to hike next week while the mood is febrile and delicate.
+Meanwhile, a furious race to re-price interest rate expectations also sent waves through markets as investors bet the Fed will be reluctant to hike next week while the mood is febrile and delicate.

+Markets are now pricing in a roughly 40% chance that the U.S. central bank will not raise rates at all, according to the CME's Fedwatch tool.
+Earlier last week a 25 basis point hike was fully priced in, with a 70% chance seen of 50 basis points.

-Two-year U.S. Treasury yields were last down 30 bps point at around 4.27% US10YT=RR and were set for their biggest three-day slide since 1987, down a total of 80 bps.
+Two-year U.S. Treasury yields were last down 55 bps at around 4.09% US2YT=RR set for their biggest one day fall since 1987 according to Refinitiv data.
 SVB's collapse comes alongside the closure of crypto-focused bank SilvergateSI.N, which last week disclosed plans to wind down operations and voluntarily liquidate, in the aftermath of FTX's implosion last year.

-U.S. banks lost over $100 billion in stock market value late last week following the collapse, while European banks lost around another $50 billion in value, according to a Reuters calculation.
+U.S. banks lost over $100 billion in stock market value late last week following SVB's failure, while European banks have now lost a similar amount, according to a Reuters calculation.

-(Reporting by Rae Wee in Singapore and Alun John, Amanda Cooper and Lucy Raitano in London; Additional reporting by Dhara Ranasinghe; Editing by Sam Holmes, Ed Osmond and Elisa Martinuzzi)
+(Reporting by Rae Wee in Singapore and Alun John, Amanda Cooper and Lucy Raitano in London; Additional reporting by Dhara Ranasinghe; Editing by Catherine Evans)

 ((Rae.Wee@thomsonreuters.com;))